Death of Esther Dingley

 Esther Dingley was a British woman who disappeared in November 2020 while hiking in the Pyrenees.
 On 23 July 2021, part of Dingley's skull was found near a track by mountain runners.
 On 9 August of that same year, her partner Daniel Colegate found her other remains.

 Background

 Esther Dingley and her partner, Dan Colegate, met as students at Wadham College, Oxford.
 They began hiking around Europe in 2014, living in a campervan and recording their experiences in a blog.
-Both partners were dealing with severe health problems: Colegate suffered from depression and had nearly died from necrotising fasciitis he had contracted during surgery, while Dingley suffered from chronic fatigue syndrome.
+Both partners were dealing with severe health problems: Colegate had depression and had nearly died from necrotising fasciitis he had contracted during surgery, while Dingley had chronic fatigue syndrome.

 On the day of Dingley's last known communication, which was with Colegate on 22 November, the couple had been profiled on the front page of the BBC News website.
 The BBC story, written while Dingley had left on a solo hiking trip, includes a contemporary interview with Colegate, who was house-sitting at a farmhouse in France, and Dingley, via a remote video link from the couple's campervan.
 Other articles about their trip and lifestyle appeared on other news sites around the same time.